 Some projects are experimenting with mycomaterials to create innovative textiles, offering an alternative to synthetic fabrics.

 These panels are used in construction for thermal and acoustic insulation.
-They are light, resistant, and offer good insulation, while being entirely biodegradable.
+They are lightweight, durable, and offer good insulation, while being fully biodegradable.

 How to produce mycomaterials?

-The different steps The production of mycomaterials is similar to the first part of classic mushroom production:
+The different stages The production of mycomaterials is similar to the first part of the classic mushroom production:

 - The choice of substrate and variety